Belarus in the Eurovision Song Contest 2004: At Eurovision

 The semi-final and the final were broadcast in Belarus on the First Channel with commentary by Ales Kruglyakov.
-The Belarusian spokesperson, who announced the Belarusian votes during the final, was Denis Kurian.
+BTRC appointed Denis Kurian as its spokesperson to announce the results of the Belarusian televote during the final.
+Following the release of the televoting figures by the EBU after the conclusion of the competition, it was revealed that a total of 29,941 televotes were cast in Belarus during the two shows: 13,737 votes during the semi-final and 16,204 votes during the final.

 Voting

 Below is a breakdown of points awarded to Belarus and awarded by Belarus in the semi-final and grand final of the contest.
 The nation awarded its 12 points to Ukraine in the semi-final and to Russia in the final of the contest.